ulvee/Pomodoro/README.md

-Here is the demo version of the website.
-You can check it out by clicking on this link.
+You can visit the website by clicking on this link.

 https://ulvee-pomodoro.netlify.app/